divyekapoor/grepurls/README.md

 ========

 This is a simple C++ program that reads its input extracts URLs from it and prints those URLs to stdout.
-URLs conforming to the RFC 3986 should be parsed successfully.
+URLs conforming to the [RFC 3986][rfc] should be parsed successfully.
 URLs that are delimited by various characters such as (),
 <>, {}, [], "", '' are also supported.